Burwood Local Court

 The potential penalties for Low Range PCA are a fine of $1100 and an automatic disqualification period of 6 months.
 The disqualification period can be reduced to not less than 3 months.
 It is possible to have no conviction recorded and therefore avoid disqualification if the Magistrate can be persuaded to find the offence proved but inexpedient to record a conviction pursuant to section 10 Crimes (Sentencing Procedure) Act.
 Factors to be taken into account include the offender’s age, antecedents, character, health, mental condition, trivial nature of the offence, extenuating circumstances in which the offence was committed, and any other matter the court thinks proper to consider.
 In other words, it is a discretionary matter for the court.

 Our client was aged in his mid 70s and had held a driver’s licence for over 50 years.
 His driving traffic record revealed that he had received some infringement notices over that time.
 He had no criminal record.
 Our client had retired and was intent on travelling around Australia and the world with his wife.
 Loss of licence would have impacted on his travel plans.
-We booked him in to complete the Traffic Offender Intervention Program – a number of our traffic law experts and criminal defence solicitors lecture at these programs.
+We booked him in to complete the Traffic Offender Intervention Program.

 Despite his prior good character, the facts of this case were serious.
 Not only was our client at the high end of low range drink driving, he was also involved in a motor vehicle collision caused by him going through a red light.
 The accident and driving contrary to a red light were aggravating factors.
 The higher reading increased his moral culpability which may lead to consideration of higher penalties being imposed.
 This was always going to present a difficulty, particularly as our client wished to avoid having a conviction recorded for this offence so that he could fulfill his retirement dream and drive around Australia.